vincbeaulieu/HDV-LIG14/python/README.md

 ## Names and Descriptions:
-main.py - Contain callable method to run the code described below. fasta_gen.py - Program writen to generate fasta file(s) data.py - Class which hold the characteristics and general attributes of the dataset neural_network.py - Program writen that extract features from the RNA sequences
+main.py - Contain callable method to run the code described below.
+fasta_gen.py - Program writen to generate fasta file(s).
+data.py - Class which hold the characteristics and general attributes of the dataset.
+neural_network.py - Program writen that extract features from the RNA sequences.

-nt_position.txt - hold the exact position of the nucleotide using the IUPAC notation in a particular sequence. requirements.txt - Requirement to run the above softwares
+nt_position.txt - hold the exact position of the nucleotide using the IUPAC notation in a particular sequence.
+requirements.txt - Requirement to run the above softwares.

 ## Setup ##

 The Python Virtual Environment (.venv folder) must be placed under the "HDV-LIG14" folder, and *NOT* in the "python" folder.
 Making the HDV-LIG14 as the working directory to access the SPOT-RNA generated data.